-Monitoring - The monitoring of gas-fired sources for particulate matter is waived, i.e. no source testing will be required.
+Monitoring - The monitoring of gas-fired emission units for particulate matter is waived, i.e. no source testing will be required.
 The department has found that natural gas-fired equipment inherently has negligible PM emissions.
 However, the department can request a source test for PM emissions from any smoking equipment.

-Reporting - The Permittee must certify annually that only gaseous fuels are used in the equipment.
+Reporting - The Permittee must state in each operating report whether only gaseous fuels were used in the equipment during the period covered by the report.